mandev/filenotifier/README.md

 * It can filter files to watch based on regexp rules
 * It saves the state of the watched directory (and subdirectories) in real time
 * It spools the watched directory when starting to check for changes against the saved state
-* It generates an xml file in case of a file system event or change
+* It generates a xml file in case of a file system event or change
 * It works on Windows and Linux and probably on Mac OS